,

 For the unit's safety, it is crucial maintaining the device correctly.
 Here are a few tips that will help you do just that:

-Learning about the different parts that compose a water heating appliance and how to maintain each will help you avoid several dangers.
+Learning about the different parts that compose a water heating appliance and how to maintain each will help you avoid dangerous situations.

 Copper piping: Used to transport gas from the gas meter to the water heater.
 They should be exempt from leaks and physical harm.